This post is about how to build a growth-focused SaaS SEO strategy.

-But when a prospect begins the buying process, they often don’t set out to buy website chat software.
-Instead, they have a certain problem to solve, pain point to address, or “job” to be done (JTBD).
+Drift sells some cool website chat software, along with bots and automation features.However, when a prospect begins the buying process, they don’t usually set out to buy website chat software.
+Instead, they have a specific problem to solve, a pain point to address, or a JTBD (remember, that’s “job(s) to be done”).

 These are all pain points or JTBD that Drift can help them solve.

-– JTBD framework
+- The JTBD framework

 - Competitor analysis